 - Administration Offices and adjoining corridors

 - Faculty lounges and work area

 - Dormitory

 - Construction sites

 - Auditorium

 - Classrooms (after dismissal)

-- Deserted Corridors, stairs and hallways
+- Deserted corridors, stairs and hallways

 - Rooftop and Fire Exits

-- Kalve Berde

-Note: Students are not allowed to stay in the classrooms beyond 30 minutes after dismissal.
-Official curfew time for the use of school facilities is until 7:00 pm.
-All students waiting for their fetchers are requested to stay at the designated waiting/holding area for a more efficient and faster fetching process.
+Note: Students are not allowed to stay in the classrooms one (1) hour before class hours and beyond thirty (30)minutes after dismissal.
+Official curfew time for the use of school facilities is until 8:00 pm.
+All students waiting for their fetchers are requested to stay at the designated waiting/ holding area for a more efficient and faster fetching process.